RItikaSRivastav/CognoRise/README.md

 # BMI Calculator
- Welcome to our BMI(Body Mass Index)calculator project!
+ Welcome to our BMI(Body Mass Index)calculator project!.
   This simpletools helps you estimate your BMI based on your height and weight inputs.

 ## Features:
 * Calculator BMI instantly by entering your height and weight.